Extravenger/scanVenger/README.md

 ## Disclaimer

-This tool is designed to be used only for authorized purposes related to managing and interacting with MSSQL databases.
+This tool is designed to be used only for authorized purposes.
 Unauthorized use, including access without proper authorization, is strictly prohibited and may result in legal or administrative action.
 Always ensure compliance with applicable laws and regulations.